vicharak-in/shrike_fpga/README.md

 3. Synthesis - Yosys ( inbuilt in EDA)
 4. PPR - EFXL Flex logic ( inbuilt in EDA)

+#updates
+ 1/10/2024 The programming of the FPGA using the RP2040 is working .

 # Application of our custom Board ( Ideas)